-- a) Reflect the density, orientation and layout of surrounding properties. - b) Arrangement of buildings to follow established building lines and road hierarchy. - c) Use of local materials, such as brick, plain tiles and slate. - d) Incorporate traditional brick detailing to eaves, verges, window and door surrounds. - e) Provision of adequate space between buildings or groups of buildings to preserve public views of open land beyond. - f) Extensions to buildings shall not normally exceed 30% of the volume of the building as it existed at the time when the Green Belt was established in 1975, or when built (if later).
+- a) Reflect the density, orientation and layout of surrounding properties. - b) Arrangement of buildings to follow established building lines and road hierarchy. - c) Use of local materials, such as brick, white render, plain tiles and slate. - d) Incorporate traditional brick detailing to eaves, verges, window and door surrounds. - e) Provision of space between buildings or groups of buildings to preserve public views of open land beyond. - f) Extensions to buildings shall not normally exceed 30% of the volume of the building as it existed at the time when the Green Belt was established in 1975, or when built (if later).
 Where the host property is a replacement building which has already benefitted from an increase in volume of 30% or more, further extensions will not normally be supported. - g) Extensions will not be supported if they result in encroachment within eight metres of a watercourse, or closer to the watercourse if already within eight metres.
-Extensions that could displace flood water elsewhere will not be supported unless they include appropriate mitigation measures. - h) Reflect traditional building form and style. - i) Provision of working chimneys of traditional brick construction. - j) Use of traditional metal or timber windows and doors recessed into the brickwork, with a preference to blue brick or plain tile sills. - k) Sensitive siting of PV and solar panels where they are not seen from the road.
+Extensions that could displace flood water elsewhere will not be supported unless they include appropriate mitigation measures. - h) Reflect traditional building form and shape. - i) Where windows consist of a mix of opening and fixed lights, the fixed lights should have a dummy opening casement so that the appearance of the window is uniform and not a "winking eye". - j) Provision of working chimneys of traditional brick construction. - k) Use of traditional metal or timber windows and doors recessed into the brickwork, with a preference to blue brick or plain tile sills - I) Sensitive siting of PV and solar panels where they are not seen from the road.
 Particular importance should be given to the proximity to listed buildings or the effect on views in and out of the conservation area.